FellowTraveler/mycelian-memory/README.md

 As of 09-11-2025, I worked on problem disambiguation, architecture, specs, designs and provided oversight to the models for producing functional and good quality code.
 I did one quick pass to get it ready for this early open source release to gather developer feedback.

 The next highest priority task is to systematiclly improve projects design using LongMemEval as the North Star.
 Prioritizing this over a through code review because I believe it will help me identify critical unknown-unknowns that will have a major impact on the design.
-Don't want to make throwaway code reliable at this point.
+Don't want to productionize experimental code prematurely.
 Having said that I will keep the main branch stable to testing and experimentation.

 Majority of the code was written by o3 and gpt5-high models, followed by Claude Opus and Sonnet 4.1 series models.